TankerHQ/spec/concepts.md

 A [Public Provisional Identity] can be generated from a [Secret Provisional Identity] and consists of the [Secret Provisional Identity] without its secrets parts.

+### TLS

+Transport Layer Security is always used between *Tanker Core* and *Tanker Server* to exchange information.
+This guarantees the confidentiality and authenticity of the data exchanged.

+### Resource ID

+The unique ID part of an encrypted data.
+This ID is used by *Tanker core* to associate encrypted data with their encryption key.

 ## Glossary